-The reduced dose tenofovir (Viread) Of 150mg a day appears to be a safe and effective treatment for people with HIV and who have moderate renal impairment, the researchers in Thailand report in the online edition of ClinicalInfectious Diseases.
-The daily dose of 150mg from the drug exposure similar to the recommended dose 300 mg every 48 hours.
-Moreover, treatment with the reduced dose maintains viral suppression.
+The reduced dose to tenofovir (Viread) of 150mg per day appears to be a safe and effective treatment for people with HIV and who have moderate renal impairment, according to the Thailand researchers report in the online edition of Clinic Infectious Diseases.
+The daily dose of 150mg from similar exposure to the recommended drug dose of 300 mg at each 48 hours.
+In addition, reduced dose treatment maintains viral suppression.

-"The data show that the PTO switch to 150mg once a day in HIV-infected adults with moderately impaired renal function leads to comparable exposure to current recommended 300mg, each 48 hours," the authors conclude.
-"This daily dose is an option for this subpopulation of patients, and it may be preferable to simplify their antiretroviral regimens and to facilitate adherence.
+"Data demonstrate that changing TDF to 150mg once daily in HIV-infected adults with moderate impairment of renal function leads to comparable exposure to current recommended 300mg, at each 48 hours," conclude the authors.
+"This daily dose is an option for this subpopulation of patients and may be preferable to simplify their antiretroviral regimens and facilitate adherence.
 However, renal function should continue to be closely monitored in these patients. "

 Posted: 22 May 2015

-Translated from the original in EnglishLower daily dose of tenofovir 150mg safe and effective in people with moderate renal impairmentby Cláudio Santos de Souza: "Yesterday, escondíamo us to survive!
-Today, shown ourselves to live!
+Translated from the original into English in Lower daily dose of tenofovir 150mg safe and effective in people with moderate renal impairment by Cláudio Santos de Souza: "Yesterday, we hid to survive!
+Today, we show ourselves to live!

-Cressey TR et al. Intracellular and plasma pharmacokinetics of tenofovir disoproxil fumarate (TDF) 300mg each 48 hours versus 150mg / day in HIV-infected adults with moderate renal impairment.
-Clin infect Dis, online edition, up to 2015.
+Cressey TR et al. Intracellular plasma and the pharmacokinetics of tenofovir disoproxil fumarate (TDF) 300mg at each 48 hours versus 150mg / day in HIV-infected adults with moderate impairment of renal function .
+Clin infecting Dis, editing online, up to 2015.

 Important information: To learn more about the drug click tenofovir